eziodeyk/OR-ML-survey/README.md

 masking scheme: superior to classical solver to VRP, including Clarke-Wright savings heuristic (CW), the Sweep heuristic (SW), and Google’s optimization tools (OR-Tools), and is a proper tool for size-varing situation.

 ## Attention, Learn to Solve Routing Problem!
-Wouter Kool et al. 2019 ICLR, (TSP, two variants of VRP), transformer architecture
+Wouter Kool et al. 2019 ICLR, (TSP, orienteering problem, prize collecting TSP, stochastic PCTSP, ), transformer architecture
 >The application of Neural Networks (NNs) for optimizing decisions in combinatorial optimization problems dates back to Hopfield & Tank (1985), who applied a Hopfield-network for solving small TSP instances.

 **Encoder**: a framework similiar to Vaswani et al. (2017) ***"attention is all your need"***